dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 ## Creatures of the hierarchy

-Starting with something from Quora http://www.quora.com/What-things-can-you-do-in-Israel-that-you-cannot-do-in-the-USA:
+Starting with an entry in Quora http://www.quora.com/What-things-can-you-do-in-Israel-that-you-cannot-do-in-the-USA:

-"What things can you do in Israel that you cannot do in the USA?
+"*What things can you do in Israel that you cannot do in the USA?*

-Tell your boss that he's an idiot and he's running the company into the ground, and still have a job the next day."
+*Tell your boss that he's an idiot and he's running the company into the ground, and still have a job the next day.*"

 Let's add another quote, this was from a person of western European origin that owned a small shop in the tourist industry in a Greek city: